Jixabon/Aviation-Altitudes/README.md

 ### Field Defaults

 You can see the default values used when the reset button is pressed by peeping the `fieldDefaults` variable.
+These are not saved and will be cleared on page refresh.
 To change these values simply set them like below:

 ```
-fieldDefaults.fieldTemp = 21;
+fieldDefaults.surfaceTemp.C = 21;
 ```

-or
+current available values are

 ```
 fieldDefaults = {
+  fieldElev: {
-  fieldElev: 790,
+    ft: 790,
+  },
+  pressure: {
-  fieldPres: 29.92,
+    inHg: 29.92,
-  fieldTemp: 21,
+    hPa: 1013,
+  },
+  surfaceTemp: {
+    C: 15,
+  },
+  plannedAlt: {
-  indicated: 3500,
+    ft: 3500,
+  },
+  kollsman: {
-  kollsman: 29.92,
+    inHg: 29.92,
+    hPa: 1013,
+  },
+  oat: {
-  oat: 8,
+    C: 8,
+  },
 };
 ```

 Be sure to press the reset button afterwards.

-Do you like the project or has hit helped you study and understand the topics around altitudes?
-[Buy me a coffee!](https://paypal.me/sherlock656)